-Our large student population and density of internal traffic, without a dedicated drop off zone, and the continued use of the Chapel Rd traffic lights to enter the college causing cross-over traffic has affected our ability to ensure the safety of students.
-Consequently, we have restrictions on the traffic that can enter the college grounds, at the start (7.45 am to 8.45 am) and (3.00 to 3.45 pm).
+Our large student population and density of internal traffic, without a dedicated drop off zone, and the continued use of the Chapel Rd traffic lights to enter the College causing cross-over traffic has affected our ability to ensure the safety of students.
+Consequently, we have restrictions on the traffic that can enter the College grounds, at the start (7.45 am to 8.45 am) and (3.00 to 3.45 pm).

-Vehicles may not drop off or pick up students inside the college grounds, unless students have genuine limited mobility.
+Vehicles may not drop off or pick up students inside the College grounds, unless students have genuine limited mobility.

-Be aware of any no stopping or no parking zones around the college - be sure to adhere to these restrictions, otherwise council authorities or police may act.
+Be aware of any no stopping or no parking zones around the College - be sure to adhere to these restrictions, otherwise council authorities or police may act.
+Parking in Eastview Baptist Church is not permitted nor is parking over the entrance to the church.